 Cornmeal – Cornmeal is made from dried corn and is extremely versatile.
 Look for a stone ground coarse cornmeal for this recipe.
 The coarse grind gives the batter more texture.

-All-purpose flour – The flour is combined with the cornstarch to lighten up the breading for the recipe.
-It also works to evenly coat it since the cornstarch is denser.
+All-purpose flour – The flour is combined with the cornmeal to lighten up the breading for the recipe.
+It also works to evenly coat it since the cornmeal is denser.

 How to make fried green tomatoes